 - Geology: there are just as many things to teach as there are things to explore at the Sonoma Coast, with excellent viewing of the San Andreas Fault, tectonic plates, marine terraces/uplift, erosion, and more.

 Due to the time it takes our staff to customize this educational experience, there is a fee of $7 per student.
+Additionally, because demand is high for programs scheduling can take up to two weeks, reservations are best made two to three weeks prior to the date desired.

 Depending on grant funding and donations, scholarship may be available to cover program fees and transportation expenses.
 Applications are available on the School Group Forms page.